bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

        }
    },
    "identifier": {
-       "LongName": "Unique identifier from Karolinska (KDEF) database", "Description": ID from KDEF database used to identify the displayed image" }
+       "LongName": "Unique identifier from Karolinska (KDEF) database",
+	   "Description": I"D from KDEF database used to identify the displayed image" }
 }
 ```